raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 .. _PipelineHandler::configure(): http://libcamera.org/api-html/classlibcamera_1_1PipelineHandler.html#a930f2a9cdfb51dfb4b9ca3824e84fc29
 .. _CameraConfiguration: http://libcamera.org/api-html/classlibcamera_1_1CameraConfiguration.html

-Replace the contents of the stubbed ``PipelineHandlerVivid::configure`` method with the following to obtain the camera data and stream configuration.
+Replace the contents of the stubbed ``PipelineHandlerVivid::configure`` function with the following to obtain the camera data and stream configuration.
 This pipeline handler supports only a single stream, so it directly obtains the first ``StreamConfiguration`` from the camera configuration.
 A pipeline handler with